 D-106.a: Monthly Family Income

-Boards must be aware that unless otherwise required by federal or state law, a family’s monthly income for purposes of determining eligibility and the PSoC includes all income sources that are not excluded under D-106.b: Excluded Income Sources, for each family member.
+Boards must inform staff members that unless otherwise required by federal or state law, a family’s monthly income for purposes of determining eligibility and the PSoC includes all income sources that are not excluded under D-106.b: Excluded Income Sources, for each family member.

 Rule Reference: §809.44(c)

-Boards must be aware that a family’s monthly income is the gross income before adjustments are made for taxes, which may also be referred to as gross earnings or gross pay.
+Boards must inform staff members that a family’s monthly income is the gross income before adjustments are made for taxes, which may also be referred to as gross earnings or gross pay.

 D-106.b: Excluded Income Sources